edgedb/edgedb/docs/stdlib/numbers.rst

     This is commonly referred to as a "modulo" operation.

     This is the remainder from floor division.
-Just as is the case with the :eql:op:`//<floordiv>` operator, the result type of the remainder operator corresponds to the left operand's type:
+As with the :eql:op:`//<floordiv>` operator, the result type produced by the remainder operator is derived from the types of its operands.

     .. code-block:: edgeql-repl